-In this three-part series, we’ll explain how Montessori schools teach reading and why writing is actually taught first.
+In this two-part series, we’ll explain how Montessori schools teach reading and why writing is actually taught first.
 We’ll also go over the different Montessori language materials and show you how they work together to guide the child’s experience and create confident writers and readers.

 Laying the Foundation: Pre-Literacy Skills